-The way the main aim will be implemented requires the development of an agent based model (ABM) to encapsulate the key behaviours associated with endothelium ECs, including: cell proliferation, apoptosis, and senescence.
+The way the main aim will be implemented requires the development of an agent based model (ABM) to encapsulate the key behaviours associated with ECs, including: cell proliferation, apoptosis, and senescence.
 This model will record the time taken for the wound to repair itself, and observe any emergent behaviour that takes place through the mitosis and movement of the cells, at varying ages.
 For the basis of producing a software solution, I will be looking at the benefits different types of modelling possess, such as Cellular Automata (CA) and Agent Based Modelling (ABM).
 Then, I’ll be building on top of current software frameworks, which already provide basic logic, by giving the agents and environment differing behaviours.

 I’ll be observing the difference between elderly and younger cells to see how much, if any, age affects repair time.